metrotransit/shiny-basics/shiny-basics.md

 xvars <- names(survey_sim)[sapply(survey_sim, is.factor)]
 ```

-This is an example of something that might go into a `global.R` or helper script.
+This is an example of something that might go into a helper script that can be called
+by the `server.R`.
+These helper files conventionally are named `global.R`.

-#### server
+### server
-We know that the server will have to construct the plot.
+We know that the server will construct and render the plot.
 It
 is a function, which takes in `input` values and returns `output`.

 In our case, `input` = which variable we want;